13thspringmorning/13thspringmorning/README.md

-  🔭 I’m a complete beginner, yet very curious and passionate one.
+  🔭 I’m a begginer fronted developer, very curious and passionate one.

   🌱 I've learned HTML and CSS, and currently wrestling with JS.